geekammo/learn-website-source/_posts/2014-05-04-getting-started.md

 ##Using Codebender

-Installing Codebender is really simple, the prerequisite is just Chrome or Firefox browser.
-Using Chrome or Firefox, browse to [Codebender's Getting Started page]( https://codebender.cc/static/walkthrough/page/1) and then follow the steps below (shown using Firefox browser).
+Installing Codebender is really simple, the prerequisite is just a Chrome or Firefox web-browser.
+Using Chrome or Firefox, browse to [Codebender's Getting Started page]( https://codebender.cc/static/walkthrough/page/1) and then follow the steps below (shown using Firefox).

 ![MicroView install Codebender Step 1](/images/Codebender_Step01.png)